 Shanghai`s bourse also fell late in the day, losing more than 2% on the latest central bank efforts to temper expectations for further monetary policy easing.

 Chinese officials also warned of protracted pressure on economic growth, casting a shadow over hopes for a sustained recovery in the world`s second-biggest economy.

-The dollar index, which measures the greenback versus a basket of six major peers, held near its highest level since May 2017.
-The index was up 0.1%.
+The dollar index, which measures the greenback versus a basket of six major peers, held near its highest since May 2017 hit.
+The index was down 0.1%.

 The Turkish lira weakened 0.95% against the dollar after Turkey`s central bank left interest rates unchanged at 24% but in a dovish shift dropped a previous reference to possible further tightening if needed to address inflation.

-Brent oil slid late in the session after rising above $75 per barrel for the first time this year as quality concerns forced the suspension of some Russian crude exports to Europe while the United States prepared to tighten sanctions on Iran.
+Brent oil rose above $75 per barrel for the first time this year as quality concerns forced the suspension of some Russian crude exports to Europe while the United States prepared to tighten sanctions on Iran.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)

 Get Latest Business News, Stock Market Updates and Videos; Check your tax outgo through Income Tax Calculator and save money through our Personal Finance coverage.
 Check Business Breaking News Live on Zee Business Twitter and Facebook.
 Subscribe on YouTube.